The Fourth Plinth, the Empty Plinth at the North West corner of Trafalgar Square

 Seeking an urban metaphor

-To the center of this capital city, this Metropolis, the exhibit of a complex and controversial art surrounded by monumental sculptures and references revokes the atmosphere of a performance put on stage in an open air theatre.
+Right at the center London the Metropolis, the exhibit of a complex and controversial art surrounded by monumental sculptures and references seems to me like a performance put on stage in an open air theater.

-It has the temporary, ephemeral character of a performance; even after its removal and replacement by the next artwork it continues living in the memories, the photographs, the films, the narratives.
+It has the temporary, ephemeral character of a performance; even after its removal and replacement by the next artwork it will continue, like a theatrical performance, to be ‘on stage’ as long as it stays alive in the memories, the photographs, the videos and films, the narratives.

-It seems to me that the Fourth Plinth after 13 years has proven that it belongs in this Square and in this cultural context by the very fact that it sustains and supports artistic experimentation and public discourse.
+It is part of this cultural context by the very fact that it sustains and supports artistic experimentation and public discourse.

 When public becomes private

-I did not have the chance to experience “how the artwork looks different as the events played at the feet of these sculpture alter”, whether it is a protest, a demonstration or a celebration at New Year or sport event.
+I did not have the chance to experience “how the artwork looks different as the events played at the feet of these sculpture alter”, whether it is a protest, a demonstration, celebrating the New Year or a sport event.

 But I have photographed Trafalgar Square at dusk.